 Child protection in Scotland Referrals and investigations

-A referral is a request from a member of the public or a professional to local children's social work team services or the police to intervene to support or protect a child.
+A referral is a request from a member of the public or a professional to local children's social work team or the police to intervene to support or protect a child.
+A referral can also be made to the Children’s Reporter.

 Helping children in immediate danger